KernelGamut32/terraform-fundamentals-public/exercises/07/README.md

 ### Process Errors

-Process errors are really about just something problematic in way that `terraform` is run.
+Process errors are really about just something problematic in the way that `terraform` is run.

 1. What happens when you run `apply` before `init`?
 Try it.